 We've taken the liberty to answer everything you may need to know about visiting Cape Town

-Peak season in Cape Town is from December until April, where tourists flock to the city due to the warm and dry weather.
-If you love the beach and festive atmosphere, then this is probably the best time to come to Cape Town.
-Summer is also a windy time of the year in Cape Town, however, it often settles down through the months of February and March.
-If you want to skip the crowds, but will want to enjoy the great summer weather, then Mar-May is a great time to visit.
+Peak season in Cape Town is from December until April when tourists flock to the city due to the warm and dry weather.
+If you love the beach and festive atmosphere, this is probably the best time to come to Cape Town.
+Summer is also a windy time of the year in the Mother City.
+However, it often settles down through February and March.
+If you want to skip the crowds but enjoy the great summer weather, then March to May is a great time to visit.

 Cape Town has a Mediterranean climate which means the winter months, from June to August, is when it receives most of its rainfall.
-August to October is an amazing time to be in Cape Town.
-Not only is it starting to warm up, but the whales are in town!
-It’s almost impossible not to spot a whale breaching while driving along the coastal roads during this time, so its a popular time of year to visit.
+August to October is a fantastic time to be in Cape Town.
+Not only is it starting to warm up, but whales are returning, too!
+It's almost impossible not to spot a whale breaching while driving along the coastal roads during this time, so it's a popular time of year to visit.

-The top tourist attractions are spread out across the city, but many first-time visitors opt to stay as close to the Victoria & Alfred (V&A) Waterfront as possible.
-This is a great central location with many shops and restaurants and is also home to the Two Oceans Aquarium.
+The top tourist attractions are spread out across the city.
+However, when choosing their accommodation in Cape Town, many first-time visitors opt to stay as close to the Victoria & Alfred (V&A) Waterfront as possible.
+This is a great central location with many shops and restaurants and the Two Oceans Aquarium.

 For a more peaceful setting, hotels on the foothills of Table Mountain offer easy access to the national park, and many have spectacular city and mountain views.
 Foodies also like to stay near the eclectic eateries of Kloof Street, a popular strip connecting the city centre with the City Bowl neighbourhood.